hotchk155/hotchk155.github.io/arpie/manual/index.md

 ## MIDI Output Channel

 When pressed, selects and displays the MIDI channel for output

 <img class="wide" src="img/chan.png">

+## MIDI Input Channel
+<img class="wide" src="img/ichan.png">

 If the CHAN button is pressed and held for a couple of seconds, you can Select The MIDI Input Channel.
 By default ARPIE will accept input from any MIDI channel (OMNI mode) but you can also select a specific channel, which affects MIDI Thru behaviour (see below)

-OMNI mode is indicated by all the Data Display LEDs showing brightly.
+OMNI mode is indicated by all the LEDs being ON.
 Pressing any single button will select an individual input channel.
 Pressing the same button again will restore OMNI mode.

-## MIDI Input Channel
-<img class="wide" src="img/ichan.png">

 #TRAN
 <a name="tran">

 ## Chromatic Transpose

 Transpose the MIDI output.
 Buttons represent -3. -2, -1, 0, +1, +2 through to +12 semitones.
 The default (no shift) position is indicated with a brighter LED.

 <img class="wide" src="img/trans.png">

 #HOLD